 I applied to the fellowship to further see how a spiritual understanding could integrate with a Western, scientific framework.
 I applied to learn from the roots of my meditation teachers’ knowledge.
 I applied to observe the way traditional nature-based cultures lived with the natural world.
 I applied to find and further my capacity to serve the collective.

-Travel to non-western regions exposed me to the pervasive spread of modernization and how detrimental this way of life can be for population and ecosystem health.
-Resultantly, I knew I had to devote myself, and the stories I would tell, toward forming new foundations that enhanced instead of destroyed life.
+Travel to non-western regions exposed me to the pervasive spread of modernization, portraying to me how detrimental this way of life is for psychological and ecological welfare.
+Resultantly, I knew I had to devote myself, and the stories I would tell, toward forming new narratives and institutions that promote life instead of systematically destroying it.
 I am most interested in the relationship between humans and the natural world.
 I aim to re-kindle the once universal bond between humans and the more-than-human-world, in order to promote a healthier planet with healthier people.
 Through re-integrating populations within the natural world, I intend to facilitate more well and capable people, who also feel a deeper connection to the natural world, and thus a deeper desire to sustain nature.
-With the experiences I provide, I hope to help others remember their innate love for nature, for how could you destroy something that you love?
-With the content I create, I aim to help re-build the narratives of modern culture.
-This is not an attempt to abandon modernity, rather I seek to create differing perspectives, which incentivizes the inventions, technology, and opportunities of the modern world to be used in reverence, rather than in opposition to nature.
+With the experiences I provide, and the writing I create, I aim to help re-build the narratives of modern culture, helping people remember their innate love for nature.
+This is not an attempt to abandon modernity, rather to create for differing perspectives, which incentivizes the inventions, technology, and opportunities of the modern world to be used in honor, rather than in opposition to nature.

-Currently, the winter of 2018, I am working as the only in-house editorial produce for Summit (Summit.co), a global collective comprised of the worlds’ most influential change makers.
-My recent work with them was to interview their main speakers, 1-on-1, at their flagship event in November in LA.
+Along the way, to support myself and grow my capacity and connections to do this work, I have taken on a lot of different roles.
+Most recent and notably, I worked as the first in-house editorial produce for Summit (Summit.co), a global collective comprised of the worlds’ most influential change makers.
+My work was to interview their main speakers, 1-on-1, at their flagship event in November in LA, and create editorials around the interview.
 I interviewed: Ray Dalio (the founder of the investment firm Bridgewater Associates, one of the world's largest hedge funds, author of Principles: Life and Work, a New York Times #1 best-seller, and founder of OceanX), Ceasar Conde (Chairman of NBC Universal International Group), Martine Rothblatt (creator of Sirius XM radio and top earning biopharmaceutical CEO in the world), Anthony Romero (the executive director of the ACLU), Gary Vaynerchuck (author, speaker, investor), Eckhart Tolle (the world's most popular spiritual author), Marien Goodell (the CEO of Burning Man), Kate Brandt (the Chief Sustainability Officer at Google, and formerly at the White House), and several others.
-The first two interviews I conducted are now published, you may read either here: https://summit.co/news/article/after-the-talk-with-ray-dalio-2EJJhEsr5y8EUmAwCmG0QW, https://summit.co/news/article/after-the-talk-with-gary-vaynerchuk-and-michael-ovitz-7c9xKMme2sMSe2YYM22iMi.
+Three interviews that I conducted are now published, you may read them here:

 If you wish to see previous work I have published you can find most of it on this website or in other places such as: International Tribe Design, Perspectives Magazine, MeditationWorks.com, NatureWriting.com, WiseMindGentleSoul.com, Everyday-Mindfulness.org, Acumen-Poetry.co.uk, Breathe With B, or my Instagram:@HaberScott.